 Fifth, you need to be prompt.
 This goes for customer wait times as well as issue resolution.
 This is good for both you and the customer.
 You answer more phone calls and reach your quota and the customer gets a speedy resolution.
 Everybody wins!

-Seventh, you need to be metrics driven.
+Seventh, you need to be metrics-driven.
 Track all of your tickets, and segment the inbound inquiries by type - are they shipping inquiries?
-Product quality related?
+Product quality-related?
 Billing issues?
 Logging in issues?
 Knowing this will help you improve your customer journey.
 Other KPIs will give you core insights as well: How many open tickets did you start the day with?
 How many were closed and resolved?
 How many are still pending and waiting for a resolution?
 What was the satisfaction level of your end customers?

 Finally, be professional.
-Sometimes customers can get very emotional on the phone and some things that are not very nice.
+Sometimes customers can get very emotional on the phone and some things are not very nice.
 You need to remain professional at all times.
 Show the customer that you care about their problem and that it is important.

 By implementing these eight tips, you will be well on your way towards building a rockstar customer service team.